1. Introduction to App Store Keyword Optimization

 Secondly, have a look at the websites of your competitors.
 You can see which traits of their product they are trying to market.
 Moving on from there, you can get good keyword ideas revolving around those traits they are promoting on their website.

-We have a complete chapter dedicated to Reviews & Ratings.
+We have a complete post dedicated to App Reviews & Ratings.
 You will find a more detailed approach to Review Mining there but let’s still briefly talk about it.

 Review Mining is a practice you should constantly do as it gives you so much feedback about your apps’ performance.